 In general terms, the Act protects disclosures in the public interest of information tending to show:

 Normally a disclosure should first be made internally, to the employer.
 The Act is designed to encourage internal whistleblowing.
 If your employer has a whistleblowing policy or confidential reporting policy, you should use this to report your concerns.

 Whistleblowing laws are extremely complicated.
 These laws are widely recognised by unions and campaigners as being 'unfit for purpose', especially because of their complexity.
-Before deciding whether or how to report a concern about malpractice, you should contact the expert whistleblowing charity Public Concern at Work for free confidential advice.
+Before deciding whether or how to report a concern about malpractice, you should contact the expert whistleblowing charity Protect (it used to be called Public Concern at Work) for free confidential advice.